Own property in

 Step 8: Signing the agreement and disbursement

 Thoroughly review the loan terms and conditions before signing the agreement.
 You can use a notary or legal agent to help you.
-Make sure to sign the agreement in presence of a legal representative or notary in Portugal.
+Make sure to sign the agreement in the presence of a legal representative or notary in Portugal.

 Once the agreement is signed, the lender will disburse the funds, and you can proceed with the property purchase.